-Key Attributes Rationale A person who commands respect and self-discipline.
-Has good 1.
-Acceptability interpersonal relations and meets minimum community norms of good conduct 2.
+Key Attributes Rationale 1.
+Acceptability A person who commands respect and self-discipline.
+Has good interpersonal relations and meets minimum community norms of good conduct 2.
 Job-Competence Has a track record of exemplary performance in a skill area or areas 3.
 Ability to listen Listens patiently for meaning and understanding 4.
-Tolerance Has the ability to listen to and accommodate dissenting views and constructive criticism willing and able to share responsibilities in order to build the potential of 5.
-Delegation others 6.
+Tolerance Has the ability to listen to and accommodate dissenting views and constructive criticism 5.
+Delegation willing and able to share responsibilities in order to build the potential of others 6.
 Flexibility open to change and reason 7.
 Communicative Can influence others through logical and effective speech.
-Competence Ability to enter into others" feelings as a way of understanding a 8.
-Empathy situation.
+Competence 8.
+Empathy Ability to enter into others" feelings as a way of understanding a situation.
 9. Self-Organization Sets an example on personal orderliness 10.
 Self-confidence Inspires confidence in others because he/she has the same.
-11. Honesty Can be trusted at all times Is dependable on words, promises and deeds 12.
-Reliability Is guided by fairness, truth and justice in making all decisions.
-13. Impartial 14.
-Good time Ensures good time management in all activities manager b) Key attributes of Leaders c) Leadership Styles
+11. Honesty Can be trusted at all times 12.
+Reliability Is dependable on words, promises and deeds 13.
+Impartial Is guided by fairness, truth and justice in making all decisions.
+14. Good time Ensures good time management in all activities manager c) Leadership Styles